Arnold Bennett was an early twentieth century novelist most known for his “Clayhanger” series

 Chronology/Biography of Arnold Bennett:

-1893: Originally trained as a solicitor he had become a solicitor’s clerk but turned to journalism and became the Assistant Editor of the Journal “Woman”.
+1893: Originally Bennett trained as a solicitor hand became a solicitor’s clerk but turned to journalism and became the Assistant Editor of the Journal “Woman”.

-1898: He published his first novel “The Man from the North”.
+1898: Arnold Bennett published his first novel “The Man from the North”.

-1902: Moved to Paris where he was to spend ten years writing.
+1902: He moved to Paris where he was to spend ten years writing.

 1912: The first part of the “Clayhanger” series, on which much of his later fame was to rest, was published followed by “Hilda Lessways” in 1911 and “These Twain” in 1916.
 These books again reflected life in the five Staffordshire towns that chiefly made up the Potteries.
 His play, written in conjunction with Edwards Kniblock, was very popular and performed many times.